-With three extra-long runways and an etimated 20 million passengers a year, King Abdulaziz International Airport is hub to Saudi Arabian Airlines and is served by a great number of international airlines offering direct and connecting flights to all parts of the globe.
+With three extra-long runways and 30.1million passengers in 2016, King Abdulaziz International Airport is hub to Saudi Arabian Airlines and is served by a great number of international airlines offering direct and connecting flights to all parts of the globe.

 At present, King Abdulaziz International Airport has three passenger terminals - North, South and Hajj Terminals.

 To get from King Abdulaziz Airport to your destination, you can rent a car, take a taxi or a limousine.
 Taxi stands are outside of the passenger terminals and their fares are fixed with fees posted inside the cars.
 Limousines can take you to Jeddah or to Mecca or Medina.